blakeembrey/dombars/README.md

 DOMBars is an extension of [Handlebars.js](https://github.com/wycats/handlebars.js).
 It keeps almost all the same semantics of Handlebars, but generates DOM objects instead of string-based templates.
 This is an extremely powerful concept when you consider data binding and reactive programming.
 By creating DOM representations of a template, we can easily keep track of all the generated nodes and update only the specific content when data changes.
 All of this is possible without any special markup being added to your HTML and Handlebars templates.

+## Installation

+Installing DOMBars is simple.
+Multiple builds are provided in the `dist` directory, just add the required script to you site.
+Alternatively DOMBars is available on [npm](https://npmjs.org/package/dombars).

-## API
+## Usage

-The API is backward-compatible with Handlebars, but extends it with some DOM-based functionality.
+The API is backward-compatible with Handlebars, but extends it with all the DOM-based functionality.
 Semantically, there is zero change; however, one thing to keep in mind is that helper functions generate DOM objects (not strings), so you can't just concatenate together and hope for the best.
 To achieve a similar effect, create a document fragment and return it instead.

 ### Getters